AdityaNG/DriveLLaVA/README.md

 | Final Learning rate | 1.7627e-8 |

 The [training](https://wandb.ai/adityang/huggingface/runs/apo0hyvv) proceeds smoothly for an initial learning rate of `2e-8` and a batch size of `16`.
-This consumed around `38 GB` VRAM and ran for about `6h30m`.
+This consumed around `38 GB` VRAM and ran for about `6h30m` on an A100 on Google Colab.

 # Getting Started